 Contact Us for a Free Consultation (213) 542-0979

-Prosecution Witness Doesn’t Show Up In A Los Angeles Criminal Case
+Prosecution Witness Doesn't Show Up In A Criminal Case

-Prosecutors don't always do that.
-Sometimes they don't like to do that.
-Sometimes they don't feel comfortable with it.
+Prosecutors sometimes do that.
+Sometimes, they don't like to do that, and sometimes, they don't feel comfortable with it.
 It depends on the type of case.
-Sometimes they want their witnesses there.
-If a witness doesn't show up, they'll have the judge issue a body attachment and have the police go grab them and bring them in.
+Sometimes, they want their witnesses there.
+If a witness doesn't show up, they'll have the judge issue a body attachment and have the police grab them and bring them in.
 That's another option they can utilize.

-Other times, I've seen them when they don't have their witnesses and their witnesses haven't been cooperative and it's a questionable case – they'll just dismiss the case.
+Other times, I've seen them when they don't have their witnesses, their witnesses haven't been cooperative, and the case is questionable—they'll just dismiss the case.

-If the witness doesn't care about the case enough, they're giving us trouble, it's a questionable case in the first place – you know what, we're just going to get rid of the case.
+If the witness doesn't care about the case enough, they're giving us trouble.
+It's a questionable case in the first place—you know what?
+We're just going to get rid of it.

 So, it depends on the circumstances.
 It depends on the evidence in the case.
-It depends on how effectively your criminal defense attorney knows how to deal with a situation where a witness doesn't show up.
+It depends on how effectively your criminal defense attorney can deal with a situation where a witness doesn't appear.

 Case Dismissal by Los Angeles Prosecutor If Witnesses Don't Show